ibexa/documentation-developer/docs/guide/images.md

 }
 ```

-Don't forget to configure the extension properly (also within `config/services.yaml` file):
+Next, you configure the extension within the `config/services.yaml` file:

 ```yaml
 App\Twig\SvgExtension: